 1. Listen – Especially to your students.
 The American Council on Education (ACE) recently released early findings from a study titled, “Racial Climate on Campus: A Survey of College Presidents,” which found that 53 percent of presidents at four-year institutions and 87 percent at two-year institutions say students have organized around concerns about racial diversity.
 These findings prove that student-led efforts to abolish racism and increase diversity on campus are likely to confront American colleges and universities for the foreseeable future.
 Many insights can be gained from listening to students from traditionally underrepresented groups.
 They are often at the forefront of equality matters and leaders in ideas for change.

 2. Participate – Make an individual and institutional commitment to becoming more knowledgeable about DEI practices.
-Seek out learning opportunities such as the National Conference on Race and Ethnicity in Higher Education, the White Privilege Conference, and the National Coalition Building Institute’s Leadership for Diversity Institutes, to name a few.
+Seek out learning opportunities such as the National Conference on Race and Ethnicity in Higher Education and the White Privilege Conference to name a few.
 All HERC members can participate in complimentary regional HERC conferences and on-demand and live webinars — many with a focus on DEI.
 Have you experienced great training?
 Email your colleagues, post on LinkedIn, and/or tweet it out so others can benefit too.

-3. Learn – Print and electronic publications such as Diverse: Issues in Higher Education, INSIGHT into Diversity, the Journal on Diversity in Higher Education have rich content that explore all aspects of DEI in higher education.
-HERC also has a twice-weekly newsletter that cuts through the clutter and provides curated news from leading sources with sections on recruitment, retention, diversity and leadership in action.
-Sign-up for free today.
+3. Learn – Print and electronic publications such as Diverse: Issues in Higher Education, INSIGHT into Diversity, the Journal on Diversity in Higher Education have rich content that explores all aspects of DEI in higher education.
+HERC also has a twice-weekly newsletter that cuts through the clutter and provides curated news from leading sources with sections on recruitment, retention, diversity, and leadership in action.

 4. Join –Consider joining a campus committee to further DEI planning and practices at your institution.
-Also, if you don’t belong already, join organizations like HERC, the Consortium for Faculty Diversity, and the National Association of Diversity Officers in Higher Education (NADOHE).
+Also, if you don’t belong already, join organizations like HERC and the Consortium for Faculty Diversity.
 These organizations offer great networking and professional development opportunities on DEI in higher education with much content geared toward workforce recruitment and development.

 5. Collaborate – So much can be gained from working collaboratively within your institution.
-It isn’t enough to have a well written DEI statement or plan — everyone must know about it, be invested in it and understand their role in DEI.
-To truly influence the institutional changes needed to establish diverse, equitable and inclusive working and learning environments, there must be opportunities for collaboration across the entire institution.
-Campus communities and structures are complex and have a history of operating in independent siloes.
-Breaking down barriers that stand in the way of collaboration is a necessary step in creating a transparent process and engaging all campus stakeholders in your DEI conversations, plans and activities.
+It isn’t enough to have a well written DEI statement or plan — everyone must know about it, be invested in it, and understand their role in DEI.
+To truly influence the institutional changes needed to establish diverse, equitable, and inclusive working and learning environments, there must be opportunities for collaboration across the entire institution.
+Campus communities and structures are complex and have a history of operating in independent silos.
+Breaking down barriers that stand in the way of collaboration is a necessary step in creating a transparent process and engaging all campus stakeholders in your DEI conversations, plans, and activities.

 There are also rich collaborations that advance DEI within college or university systems and organizations that support specific campus types, such as Historically Black Colleges and Universities (HBCUs), Predominantly Black Institutions (PBIs), Hispanic Serving Institutions (HSIs), Tribal Colleges, small liberal arts campuses, Ivy Plus campuses and more.
 By combining knowledge and resources, DEI needs can often be addressed more effectively.